The Post Discharge Checklist: 5 Important Steps

 5. Seek Support

 Caring for a loved one after hospital discharge can be an overwhelming process.
 While senior hospitalizations can be a hurdle filled with challenges, there is help.
 Resources ranging from social workers to support groups and home care providers can help you feel properly informed and prepared to take on post-discharge care.
 It is likely that you will face some difficulties, so try keeping the name and phone number of a contact person with you for easy reference, and don’t hesitate to ask questions that will surely come up throughout your care providing experience.
-For more information on post-discharge hospital care, read the FCA hospital discharge fact sheet mentioned above, or take a look at the United Hospital Fund’s information page on Next Step In Care.
+For more information on post-discharge hospital care, read the FCA Hospital Discharge Planning: A Guide for Families and Caregivers fact sheet mentioned above, or take a look at the United Hospital Fund’s information page on Next Step In Care.